lsegal/samus/README.md

 ### Publishing

 If you can handle building all of your assets on your own, you can use Samus just to publish your code.
-Create a manifest file called manifest.json and put it in a directory with all of your assets.
+Create a manifest file called `manifest.json` (it must be named this way) and put it in a directory with all of your assets.
 The manifest file is just a list of discrete actions like so (minus comments):

 ```js
 {